bobbyjim/cargocult/README.md

      Address           <- HexLiteral

 ## Data Division (Optional)
-* A Data Division may contain at most one Working‑Storage Section, one Enum Section, and one Assertion Section.
+A Data Division may contain at most one Working‑Storage Section, one Enum Section, and one Assertion Section.

-* Slices: Can reference an existing array directly with SLICE[myArray, 10..20].
+Slices: Can reference an existing array directly with SLICE[myArray, 10..20].

-* Enums: Simple, no explicit values, UINT8-backed starting at zero.
+Enums: Simple, no explicit values, UINT8-backed starting at zero.

-* Assertions: Compile‑time invariants.
+Assertions: Compile‑time invariants.
 Like guardrails in the source, enforced before code generation.
 If the assertion fails, compilation halts with an error.
 No runtime code is generated for assertions.

      ASSERT SECTION.
          ASSERT SIZEOF(MyRecord) <= 32;
          ASSERT MAX_PLAYERS <= 8;
      END ASSERT SECTION.

 WORKING-STORAGE SECTION.
-(Mandatory): Contains variable and type declarations.
+Contains variable and type declarations.

      DataDiv           <- 'DATA DIVISION.'
 DataSection* 'END DATA DIVISION.'
      DataSection       <- WorkingStorageSection?
 EnumSection?
 AssertionSection?